Candidly with Carolyn

 Have a question for a future episode?
 Email us at [email protected]

-The views and opinions expressed are solely those of the podcast author, or individuals participating in the podcast at the moment of recording.
-We are human and are constantly learning and evolving.
-Views and opinions do not represent the opinions of podcast partners.
-While what is shared in these conversations is for consideration only, this podcast must not be in place of official professional research, medical advice, mental health advice, mental health counselling or therapy, or as imparting any health care recommendations at all.
+The views and opinions expressed do not represent the opinions of any podcast partners – but rather solely of the podcast author, or individuals participating in the podcast at the very moment of recording.
+We are all human and are constantly learning and evolving.
+What is shared in these conversations is for consideration only.
+This podcast must not be in place of official professional research, medical advice, mental health advice, mental health counselling or therapy, or as imparting any health care recommendations at all.
 While those on the podcast might have lived and professional experiences with cancer, it is important to seek support from health professionals who can take the time to assess and analyze your specific circumstance.

 Disclaimer